 Static RAM (SRAM) and dynamic RAM (DRAM) are different types of RAM, with contrasting performance and price levels.
-Both play a key role in today's technology.
+Both play a key role in today's SSD technology.

 SRAM: is a memory chip that is faster and uses less power than DRAM.

 DRAM: is a memory chip that can hold more data than an SRAM chip, but it requires more power.

 First, some background.
 Random access memory (RAM) is a semiconductor device placed on a processor that stores variables for CPU calculations.
 RAM provides memory locations for requested data (registers).
 The CPU receives a data read instruction with the data’s memory address or location.
 The CPU sends the address to the RAM controller.https://o1.qnsr.com/log/p.gif?;n=203;c=204655439;s=10655;x=7936;f=201806121855330;u=j;z=TIMESTAMP;a=20400368;e=i

 The controller, in turn, sends the address to the proper pathway, opening path transistors and reading each capacitor value.
 The read data is transmitted back to the CPU’s cache.

 The speed of this read/write operation is called timings.
 Faster timings with less lag between them result in faster access times and low latency.
 Slower timings result in lower performance and higher latency.
 Bandwidth also affect performance: the larger the bandwidth, the more data per second RAM can process and the faster the timings.

 In short, if you're shopping for the best SSD for your price point, make sure you know if you're getting SRAM or DRAM.